leanprover-community/batteries/docs/Roadmap.md

   of external solvers.

-* Additional simplification procedures for efficient evaluation of ground terms arrising from industrial verification problems.
+* Additional simplification procedures for efficient evaluation of ground terms arising from industrial verification problems.

 * Increased support for rewriting and simplification modulo associativity and commutativity.